creamakerspace/website/content/equipment/omtech-laser.md

 The laser cutter can be used to cut and engrave a variety of materials, including:

 - **Wood** including Cork, MDF, Plywood, Balsa, Birch, Cherry, Oak, Poplar, etc.
 - **Plastics**: Notably acrylic, plexiglass, PETG, and ABS.
 - **Cardboard**
 - **Ceramics**, including dishes and tile.
 - **Glass**
 - **Leather** (e.g. wallets, cases)
+- **Rubber**
 - **Stone** including marble & granite

 <article class="message is-danger">
   <div class="message-body">

 Do **NOT** cut or engrave metals due to conductivity and reflectivity.
+Note: It is possible to remove certain pain or annodized coatings from some metals, and some metals can be marked with laser marking sprays such as CerMark (Molybdenum disulfide) that leaves behind a black mark when heated with the laser.

 Do **NOT** cut or engrave the following materials due to toxic fumes: artificial leather, astatine, beryllium oxide, bromine, chlorine (including PVB, PVC, Vinyl, Cintra), fluorine (Teflon, PTFE, etc.), iodine, phenolic resins (including Epoxy), nor polycarbonate (PC, Lexan, etc.) For other materials, consult the material safety data sheet (MSDS) regarding safety, toxicity, corrosiveness, reflectivity, and reactions to high heat.
 Discuss any material uncertainties with makerspace staff.

   </div>
 </article>